VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter13.md

 ## Styles of Tree View Control

 The style of tree view control determines the appearance of the control.
 You can specify the initial style when creating a control, and also can then use `GetWindowStyle` to get the style and use `SetWindowStyle` to set a new style.

 The tree view control with `TVS_WITHICON` style uses an icon to show the folded and unfolded status of each item, and the corresponding icon can be specified when creating the node item.
-If you do not specify a certain icon for a node item, the tree view control will use “treefold” and “treeunfold” icons specified in the configuration file `MiniGUI.cfg` of MiniGUI.
-MiniGUI uses a “+” with a box around it to indicate a folded node item and uses “-” with a box around it to indicate the unfolded node item in Tree view controls without `TVS_WITHICON` style.
+If you do not specify a certain icon for a node item, the tree view control will use `treefold` and `treeunfold` icons specified in the configuration file `MiniGUI.cfg` of MiniGUI.
+MiniGUI uses a `+` with a box around it to indicate a folded node item and uses `-` with a box around it to indicate the unfolded node item in Tree view controls without `TVS_WITHICON` style.